cycloptux/GiselleBot-Documentation/docs/source/social_networks/youtube.rst

     In order to protect yourself from this (rare) occasion, make sure you run this command in non-public channels.

 .. note::
-    Alternatively, you can replace the webhook URL with the ``--channel (channel id/mention/q_name)`` parameter: a new (unique) webhook will be created and the URL from the new webhook will be automatically used for this feed.
+    Alternatively, you can replace the webhook URL with the ``--channel (channel id/mention/q_name)`` parameter: a new dedicated webhook will be created and the URL from the new webhook will be automatically used for this feed.

     This alternative option requires |bot_name| to have "Manage Webhooks" permissions.